scurid-inc/docs/docs/quickstart-overview.md

 ### Downloads
 Navigate to [Getting Started](https://www.scurid.com/get-started) to download the latest version of Scurid software components.
+There are builds available for `linux`, `macos` and `windows` platforms for `Server`, `App` and for `Edge Agents` we have pre-built binaries for several IoT Edge hardware platforms.
+Download the appropriate build for your platform.

 ??? info "Service Agreement"

     By downloading Scurid Software you agree to the [Service Agreement](https://www.scurid.com/service-agreement)

-#### Download Scurid App

-There are builds available for `linux`, `macos` and `windows` platforms.
-Download the appropriate build for your platform.